IDinsight/ask-a-question/docs/blog/posts/turn-integration.md

 Just click on "Activate Journey" and you will see this flow imported in your Journeys.

 Next, replace the `<API_KEY>` in the code card with your own API key and you should be good to go.
+If you are using your own deployment, you will also need to change the URL of the API call.

 ## Stuck?